Coverage for Retirees Under Age 65

 Select key Features

-The following represents a partial list of the features the Retiree Medical Plan medical and hospital coverage.
+The following represents a partial list of the features of the Retiree Medical Plan medical and hospital coverage.
 Please refer to the Retiree Medical Plan Information brochure for detailed information.

 - Annual deductible of $300 per individual.

 - The out-of-pocket limit is $1,750 per family.
 The plan covers 100% after you reach the out-of-pocket limit.